You are $75 away from free shipping

 Sorry, you must log in to save an item.

 There’s just something about braids that can instantly elevate any look.
 If you’re bored with the traditional three-strand braid and want to learn a new technique, you’re in the right place.
-Create a skeleton braid by following the step-by-step instructions below.
+Weave a skeleton braid by following the step-by-step instructions below.

-Step 2: Detangle your hair.
-Like with most braids, your best bet when it comes to creating the skeleton variety is to start with tangle-free tresses.
+As with most braids, your best bet when it comes to creating the skeleton variety is to start with tangle-free tresses.
 That way, you won’t have to restart your entire style when you come across a knot.
 So, glide a boar bristle brush gently through your hair to help untangle any knots.

 Now take a look at that!
 Gorgeous, right?!
-Whether you’re headed into the office, a yoga class before brunch, or a night on the town, a skeleton braid can be the perfect complement for any situation.
-Once you’ve mastered this look, try your hand at our waterfall braid tutorial.
+Whether you’re headed into the office, a yoga class before brunch, or a night on the town, a skeleton braid can be the perfect plait for any situation.
+Once you’ve mastered this look, head over to our article, How to Do a Waterfall Braid.